Liposuction Vs. Tummy Tuck: Which Is Right For You?

-Cosmetic surgery has made leaps and bounds in recent years in giving patients the best outcomes possible.
-There are also many more choices, which leads patients to ask the question, “What would be best for me?”
+Cosmetic surgery has made leaps and bounds in recent years, giving patients the best outcomes possible.
+There are many more choices, which leads patients to ask the question, “What would be best for me?”

 If you think about your abdominal area in two ways, it will help you to see the overall picture.
-Firstly, think about the volume of your abdomen, and secondly, think about the skin around your abdomen.
+Firstly, think about the volume of your abdomen, and secondly, think about the skin on your abdomen.
 Those two things may need different procedures.
-Liposuction targets an area for permanent fat removal, but it is not a good choice for reshaping skin.
-It’s also not a good choice if there is a lot of fat present.
-If there is much excess skin (as in the case of lots of lost weight), then the skin will have to be surgically removed.
-A tummy tuck deals with excess skin and the contour of the abdomen by not only removing tissue, but by repositioning muscles (something women usually need after pregnancy).
+Liposuction targets an area for permanent fat removal, but it is not a good choice for tightening skin.
+If there is much excess skin (as in the case of dramatic weight loss ), then the skin will have to be surgically removed.
+A tummy tuck deals with excess skin and the contour of the abdomen by not only removing tissue, but by repairing abdominal muscles that have separated (diastasis recti).

 So, a tummy tuck:

 - Removes excess abdominal skin and tightens the skin that is left;

 - Removes fat;

 - Brings together the left and right sections of the abdominal muscles, flattening the stomach and pulling in the waist.

 Liposuction removes localized fat that no amount of exercise or diet can reduce.
 Skin quality should be elastic, so the skin can retract after surgery.
 If you have sagging skin or stretch marks, liposuction results may be less than you hoped for.
 We can help you make the right decision between a tummy tuck and liposuction.
 Sometimes, both can be performed at the same time.